X-Carve Pro or Shapeoko Pro?

 You can also import DXF, G-Code, and SVG files from other CAM/CAD software in Easel Pro.

-Its tiling feature creates separate tiles and automatically calculates their size depending on the CNC’s work area and sheet size in the Y direction and helps you to work on full size 4' x 8' sheets.
+Its tiling feature creates separate tiles and automatically calculates their size depending on the CNC’s work area and sheet size in the Y direction and helps you to work on full-size 4' x 8' sheets.

-Although it is a cloud-based software and requires an internet connection to save and load projects, you can work offline once your project is loaded on PC.
+Although it is a cloud-based software and requires an internet connection to save and load projects, you can work offline once your project is loaded on the PC.

 However, you can still use the Easel basic for CAD/CAM but with limited functionalities.

 Inventables provides various tutorials on its website, from which you can learn the software.
 You can also find additional learning resources for Easel Pro on YouTube.

 Both work offline and are free CNC software programs.